armchairancap/xx-tribler-haven/README.md

 - Patch Tribler menus to add link to Chat page
 - Add a page with xx Network iFrame (localhost or haven.xx.network or other)

-### How to run this thing

-**v2** takes an easier approach: download Haven and Tribler, apply the patches from the build directory and run.

-**v1** is a bit painful.
-Download release v1.0, and work on building Tribler from source, then run it.
-Haven doesn't have to be patched so it can be simply used from https://haven.xx.network or started locally (remember to modify the iFrame URL).
+**v1** is a bit painful to run.
+Download release v1.0, work on building Tribler from the source, then run it.
+Haven doesn't have to be patched so it can be simply used from https://haven.xx.network or locally (remember to modify the iFrame URL in Tribler to point it to http://localhost:3000 or such).

 ### Other information